The most important ingredient when marketing your presentation, your workshop, webinar, or any live event is giving it a catchy name.

 2. Verb

 The next part after how to is the verb.
 You want a doing word.
-In this example, I’ve got “How to Create”, but we’ve created other event names, like “How to Become a Highly Successful Coach”, so the verb there is become.
+In this example, I’ve got “How to Create”, but we’ve created other event names, like “How To Become A Highly Successful Coach”, so the verb there is become.

 3. Benefit